 You are satisfied with yourself, you went as planned, it was not so terrible! indeed, it was even fun.
 You are satisfied with yourself.
 What went right?
 However, is there anything you would like to improve?
 If so, what is it?
-Tips for yourself for the future " I did not go too well " in line with " The worst possible scenario " You have a speech in front of the class already behind you.
+What kind of reward do you give yourself for a well-done TASK (speech in front of the class, at the roll-call, etc.) Tips for yourself for the future " I did not go too well " in line with " The worst possible scenario " You have a speech in front of the class already behind you.
 What went wrong?
 What would you like to improve?